 Agent properties and selectors

 This page lists the properties and selectors available for querying and finding NXLog Agent instances within NXLog Platform.
 You can build search expressions by combining the supported operators and one or more agent properties to find matching NXLog Agent instances.
-For example, when viewing agents, setting up auto-enrollment rules, and assigning configuration templates.
+For example, when viewing agents, setting up auto-enrollment rules, and assigning configurations.

 Agent properties